ozana-buljan/lakescapes-app/README.md

 # Udacity FEND Project #8:  **LakEscapes** - Neighbourhood Map App

  This is eighth and final project for Udacity's FEND.
+ A single page app which lists the all the must-visit places in Bregenz, Austria!
+Coincidentally, they're also my personal favorites.
+So if you find yourself in Bregenz, use this map to make sure not miss out on anything this amazing vacation spot has to offer.

-Project's purpose is to build a single page web application (from scratch!) using ReactJS and to add features provided by external APIs (like Maps Javascript API and FourSquare Places APi), focusing on components, props and state.
+ As per technicalities, the task was to build a single page web application (from scratch!) using ReactJS and to add features provided by external APIs (like Maps Javascript API and FourSquare Places APi), focusing on components, props and state.

 ## Table of Contents